ARC Raiders

 Raid Geography

-The maps unlock gradually as experience (number of raids) is accumulated; at the time of the game's release, there were four (Dam, Buried City, Spaceport, and Blue Gates), but the authors later added a few more.
-For convenience in loot collection, the zones are marked by resource type and loot wealth level (gray, yellow, red).
+The maps open gradually as experience (number of raids) accumulates; at the time of the game's release, there were four (Dam, Buried City, Spaceport, and Blue Gates), but the authors later added a few more.
+For convenience in loot collection, zones are marked by resource type and loot wealth level (gray, yellow, red).
 Special interest lies in locked key rooms (guaranteed loot), hidden "black locations" with random events, and "red zones" with rare exotics.

-To prevent raids from becoming routine, modifiers are applied to the maps, radically changing the conditions.
+To prevent raids from becoming routine, modifiers are applied to the maps that radically change the conditions.
 For example, night enhances robots and reduces exit points but provides more loot behind locked doors.
 Nature comes alive, rewarding participants with a large amount of natural resources.
 Or electromagnetic storms — they disable electronics, disrupt machine operations, and deal damage with lightning.

 Movement is life

 ARC Raiders emphasizes mobility and verticality.
-The character runs, jumps, slides, uses rolls, and parkour elements freely.
+The character freely runs, jumps, slides, uses rolls, and parkour elements.
 They can pull themselves up, cling to ledges, and maneuver easily — a feeling that other extraction games lacked .
 Over long distances, the protagonist stows their weapon behind their back, noticeably increasing their speed.

 Parkour opens alternative routes: you can climb ledges, jump between rooftops, use ziplines, and descend to any point on the map.
-Height and proper use of the environment expand tactical possibilities and allow you to fire at enemies from advantageous, unexpected points.
+Height and proper use of the environment expand tactical possibilities and allow firing at enemies from advantageous, unexpected points.

 The interface is minimalist and does not distract from what is happening.
 There is a marker system that allows you to mark enemies, points of interest, and directions for teammates.
-Important items for upgrades are highlighted, allowing you to quickly retrieve what you need from killed enemies or containers.
-Consumable management is implemented through quick access slots: grenades, healing items, shield repairs — everything is at hand.
-Voice communication includes both regional (proximity) chat (you can hear those nearby — yellow indicator) and team channel (white microphone).
+Important items for upgrading are highlighted, allowing you to quickly retrieve what you need from killed enemies or containers.
+The management of consumables is implemented through quick access slots: grenades, healing items, shield repairs — everything is at hand.
+Voice communication includes both regional (proximity) chat (hearing those nearby — yellow indicator) and team channel (white microphone).

 Combat system

 Battles in ARC Raiders are divided into fights with Arks and skirmishes with players.
-The effectiveness of weapons varies depending on the target: damage to energy shields, armor, or unprotected bodies.
-Experienced fighters often combine weaponry: for example, they take one large-caliber gun for powerful single damage, and a second — a rapid-fire weapon with low recoil for controlling recoil at close range.
+The effectiveness of weapons varies depending on the target: damage to energy shields, armor, or unprotected body.
+Experienced fighters often combine weaponry: for example, they take one large-caliber gun for powerful single damage, and a second — rapid-fire and low recoil for recoil control at close range.

 Arks are usually tied to specific zones: some patrol rooms, others control streets, although in the heat of battle they can aggressively pursue the player.
 Each robot has vulnerable zones — turbines, engines, stabilizers.
 There are 11 types of Arks in the game: from reconnaissance drones and arachnid spheres to heavy machines of the Queen's Hive level.

-In PvP, accuracy and proper positioning matter: it's important to take cover in time and use the advantage of height where appropriate.
-TTK (time to kill) is specific here: it usually allows you to react to a sudden attack (unless it's a close-range shotgun shot), but the cost of error is high.
+In PvP, accuracy and proper positioning matter: it is important to take cover in time and use the height advantage where appropriate.
+TTK (time to kill) here is specific: it generally allows reacting to a sudden attack (unless it’s a close-range shotgun shot), but the cost of error is high.
 Healing and restoring protection take a lot of time, so losing armor in open combat often becomes fatal without cover from teammates.

-There are a total of 8 categories of weapons, differing in purpose and ammunition used, covering all ranges of fire.
-Each unit has rarity (five types, from gray to legendary) and upgrade levels that increase base parameters and make even starter models more competitive.
+There are a total of 8 categories of weapons, differing in purpose and the types of ammunition used, covering all ranges of fire.
+Each unit has a rarity (five types, from gray to legendary) and upgrade levels that enhance basic parameters and make even starting samples more competitive.
 There are many types of ammunition, but players often prefer heavy ones — they are more effective and take up less space.

 Shields are a separate element of tactics.
-They differ in capacity and influence on equipment: for example, a medium shield will not allow you to carry a large bag for loot, while a heavy one provides maximum protection in a shootout but limits mobility.
+They vary in capacity and influence on equipment: for example, a medium shield will not allow you to carry a large bag for loot, while a heavy one will provide maximum protection in a shootout but will limit mobility.
 It is important to remember that no shield blocks 100% of damage, allowing some to pass through to health (HP).
-At low HP, strong "interference" covers the interface, but a shield that is completely depleted can be replaced with a spare, and some gadgets automatically deploy a smoke screen when breached.
+With low HP, the interface is covered by strong "interference," but a shield that is reduced to zero can be replaced with a spare, and some gadgets automatically deploy a smoke screen when breached.

-Gadgets provide significant tactical advantages: they distract and pit the Arks against enemy players, create cover, or activate unmarked evacuation points outside standard routes.
+Gadgets provide significant tactical advantages: they distract and pit Arks against each other, direct them towards enemy players, create cover, or activate unmarked evacuation points outside standard routes.

 Loot, resources, and economy

-All the loot gathered during a raid is broken down into basic materials: metal, plastic, chemicals, electronics, etc. They are constantly needed — for repairing weapons, crafting ammunition and consumables, upgrading the workbenches themselves, and more.
-Since inventory is limited, it makes sense to break down some loot right during the outing.
+All loot gathered during a raid is broken down into basic materials: metal, plastic, chemicals, electronics, etc. They are constantly needed—for weapon repairs, crafting ammunition and consumables, upgrading the workbenches themselves, and more.
+Since inventory is limited, it makes sense to break down some loot right during the raid.

 The size of the backpack depends on the enhancers.
 For example, the "Loot" module expands the inventory and opens a hidden pocket (keeps items upon death), but limits shields to light ones.
 The player constantly has to choose between capacity and survivability.
 Inventory management is simplified: no "Tetris," each item takes exactly one slot.